 Store the vodka in an airtight container in the refrigerator for up to 2 months.

-What kinds of cocktails can you make with pumpkin infused vodka?
-Start with one of these two martinis!
+What kinds of pumpkin cocktails can you make with pumpkin infused vodka?
+Try one of these two martinis!

 Happy Hour Snack Pairing